 Tip 6.
 Pre-wash windows

-If windows are too dirty or if there are too many grains of sand, you must first remove the grains of sand with a sponge or another cloth so that the iZi-Clean cloth can be used on the next object. won't scratch.
+If windows are too dirty or if there are too many grains of sand, you must first remove the grains of sand with a sponge or another cloth so that the iZi-Clean cloth does not scratch the next object .

 Pre-washing applies to greasy interior windows, but also to the extractor hood.
 First degrease with another cloth so as not to spread the grease on the following objects.